 Exhibitions at the Sacramento History Museum

-Visitors to the Sacramento History Museum have the unique opportunity to delve into multiple aspects of the rich and diverse history of the Sacramento region.
-By exploring both permanent and temporary exhibitions, visitors gain a deeper understanding of the development of Sacramento City and County, and its unique place in the history of California and the nation.
-These exhibitions are developed by the curatorial staff at the Center for Sacramento History, and feature objects and artifacts from the City of Sacramento's historical collections.
+Visitors to the Sacramento History Museum delve into our region’s rich and diverse heritage.
+Our permanent and temporary exhibitions present the development of Sacramento City and County.
+These exhibitions are developed by the curatorial staff at the Center for Sacramento History.

 Sacramento’s I Street Bridge